Ladycastle is written by Delilah S. Dawson and drawn by Ashley Woods.

 For some reason, those roles are all the roles of the men in their lives – wives take over from husbands, sisters from brothers.
 Nobody (in #1) takes an entirely new role – say, a butcher’s wife becoming a hansom driver.
 Unfortunate implications?
 You decide.

 They also ask whether unjust laws should be obeyed with nobody there to enforce them.
-This isn’t answered directly, but it is in subtext – the women of Mancastle keep on obeying until the Inciting Event.
+This isn’t answered directly, but it is in subtext – the women of Mancastle keep on obeying until the Inciting Incident.

 One day, one old man (Lord Riddick) returns and says the rest of the men and boys were eaten by a dragon after a wizard cursed them for not paying the toll to cross a bridge (the women side with the wizard: “Mancastle was rude again.
 Wouldn’t even pay the toll.”
 “Evil wizards have to eat, you know.”).